When will Black Ops Cold War weapons be added in Warzone? - Dexerto

+“At launch, Cold War Operators will be able to be used in Warzone beginning on November 13th,” Activision said in a statement provided to CharlieIntel.
+“Cold War weapons will be available for use in Warzone beginning at Season 1’s Launch on December 10th.
+We apologize for any confusion.”

+December 10 was the original date locked in for Black Ops Cold War weapons in Warzone anyways, so the recent Message of the Day can be brushed aside.
+Expect to see these weapons joining the battle royale at the beginning of Season One as originally planned.
+The original story can be found below.

-Some confusion has been stirred up in the Call of Duty community after a new Message of the Day says that Black Ops Cold War’s weapons will be available in Warzone right when the 2020 title launches on November 13.
+Some confusion was stirred up in the Call of Duty community after a new Message of the Day claimed that Black Ops Cold War’s weapons would be available in Warzone right when the 2020 title launches on November 13.

 One of the biggest topics of conversation in the leadup to the release of Black Ops Cold War was about how it will integrate with Warzone, which Treyarch explained to some extent in one of their recent blog posts.

-Note: Update (09/11/2020 – 6:45 PM PT): After a few days of confusion, Activision has confirmed that Black Ops Cold War weapons will not be coming to Warzone at launch after all.